What is Economic Efficiency?

 Criticisms of Economic Efficiency

 The concept of efficiency used by economists is often criticized by philosophers and political scientists.
-The criticism stems not from the logical construct of Pareto efficiency but from the fact that economists tend to justify policy recommendations on the basis of efficiency improvements.
+The criticism stems not from the logical construct of Pareto efficiency but from the fact that economists tend to justify policy recommendations on the basis of efficiency improvements (rather than taking into account moral or social issues).

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.